fwindolf/active-matter/ReadMe.md

 jupyter        # Interactive python in the browser
 ```

-Some packages might not be avaialable in your environment, this was tested on Ubuntu 16.10 and CentOS 7.
+Some packages might not be available in your environment, this was tested on Ubuntu 16.10 and CentOS 7.
 The `conda-forge` channel might be worth checking out if that is the case.

+For using the scripts to create videos, OpenCV is an additional requirement.
+Uncomment that part of the `requirements.txt` while creating the environment or manually run `conda install opencv`.

 ## Running